 - a.
-Sanitary sewer pipelines and services shall be PVC SDR 35, complying with the requirements of ASTM D-3034. - b.
-Where additional pipe strength is required two pipe materials are acceptable.
-Pressure rated ductile iron (DI) may be used, or PVC C-900. - c.
-Stream crossing shall be made with DI pipe.
-If approved by the City Administrator or designee fusion butt-welded HDPE pipe may be used for stream crossings. - d.
-Toning wire shall be a minimum of 18 gauge copper wire with green insulation.
+Sanitary sewer pipelines and services shall be PVC 3034 SDR 35, and comply with the requirements of ASTM F-477 and ASTM 3212. - b.
+Where additional pipe strength is required, two pipe materials are acceptable.
+These pipe materials are High Density Polyethylene (HDPE) and Polyvinyl Chloride (PVC) AWWA C-900. - c.
+Stream crossing shall be made with fusion butt-welded HDPE pipe or equivalent as approved by the City Administrator or designee. - d.
+Toning wire shall be a minimum of 18-gauge copper wire with green insulation.